Billing and Insurance FAQ

 - Call our Customer Service department at (352) 265-7906 or Toll Free at (888) 766-8154, or

 - Email us through MyUFHealth's Ask Customer Service section or at firstname.lastname@example.org

 Yes, the information on your insurance card is needed for the hospital to file a claim with your insurance company or companies.
 When you register we will ask for information about your insurance coverage and have you sign a few forms.
 This registration process goes much faster when you bring your insurance information with you.

 Do I need to let my insurance company know that I'm going to be in the hospital?
 What will they cover?

-Coverage varies with each insurance company.
-Generally, the hospital staff does not know whether a particular service will be covered.
-Medically necessary and appropriate services may not always be covered by your insurance contract.
-Please refer to your insurance member handbook or call your insurance company with questions.
+Coverage varies with each insurance company per your contract.
+Please refer to your member handbook or call your insurance company with questions.

 Yes, as a courtesy we will bill your insurance company.
 It is your responsibility to provide any requested information to your insurance company (accident information, claim forms).